trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 Referring to the height a pass is released from compared to the body; can be applied to any throw that is released above shoulder-level where the top of the disc is still facing up (ie, not an upside-down throw like a hammer or scoober).

 ## High side
 On a field with a distinct crosswind, the half of the field that is further upwind.
-Compare "Low side."
+Compare 'Low side.'

 ## Hold line
 Used as a request for a team preparing to receive the pull to remain in order on the goal line, not crossing in front of or behind one another in a way that obscures them from view as the pulling team assigns defensive match-ups.

 ## Ho/Horizontal stack
 An offensive formation in which cutters line up downfield in a horizontal line stretching from sideline to sideline, to initiate movement.
-Compare "Vertical stack."
+Compare 'Vertical stack.'

 ## Hospital pass
 A high, floaty throw that stays airborne for a long time, allowing for a cluster of jostling players under its eventual landing spot.